 - The student’s choice to reallocate the scholarship to one of their classmates will remain confidential.
 No one except the co-chairs of the Scholarship Selection Committee will know the decision.

-- Reallocation of the scholarship funds will be done by the co-chairs and use the same process as described above.
+- Reallocation of the scholarship funds will use the same process as described above.
 This ensures that the students with the highest need will receive an additional scholarship from your generosity.

 If you have any questions or concerns about this process, please do not hesitate to contact Dr. Teraguchi.

 Co-Chair, Scholarship Selection Committee

 Elson S. Floyd College of Medicine